 The Justice held the hearing envisaged by s.
-66 of the Employment Act did not require employers to hold a mini-court and hearing could be conducted either through correspondences by letter or e-mail or a face-to-face hearing.
+66 of the Employment Act did not require employers to hold a mini-court and the hearing could be conducted either through correspondence by letter or e-mail or a face-to-face hearing.

 - Salary is only paid for work done, and more so, a person lawfully terminated is not entitled to salary arrears.